jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 While the function above is a fairly simple one, sometimes more complex color transformations can be helpful when creating UI.
-Well, we're in luck, because we can use literally anything on npm.
+Well, we’re in luck, because we can use literally anything on npm.

-Instead of the the `darken` function above, here is an example using [`chroma-js`](https://www.npmjs.com/package/chroma-js)’s `alpha` function.
+Instead of the `darken` function above, here is an example using [`chroma-js`](https://www.npmjs.com/package/chroma-js)’s `alpha` function.

 ```js
 import chroma from 'chroma-js'